 Highly motivated, Jared enrolled at Saint Louis University while still in high school, using university-level courses to complete his final high school requirements.
 Once he cleared graduation from Crossroads College Preparatory School and finished his freshman year at Saint Louis University, he was able to move closer to the epicenter of tech.
 Jared transferred to The University of San Francisco where he helped start the first Business Honors Cohort program and became President of the American Marketing Association.
 Jared completed his B.S.B.A in Marketing and graduated at the top of his class, summa cum laude, in 2006.

 But before his time ended at USF, he discovered a then-nascent Yelp, and started writing restaurant reviews prodigiously (Jared is a true foodie).
 He quickly became a member of the “Yelp Elite.”
 Through one of the company’s famed meet-ups, Jared made a connection that would change the course of his career.
-He was introduced to and befriended by one of Yelp’s board members, Keith Rabois.
-It was Keith who encouraged Jared to think about working in start-ups, giving Jared advice that ended up being among the best in his life.
+He was introduced to and befriended by one of Yelp’s board members; who later encouraged Jared to begin working in start-ups.

 After a stint in business development for a real estate investment company, Jared joined his mentor at a rapidly growing company called Slide as a Business Development Manager.
 He quickly rose up the ranks in business and then product.
 Jared focused on growing Slide’s reach to more than 155M uniques/mo.
 He also set up partnerships and integrations with the broad number of social networks that existed at the time and led Slide’s exploration of music sales.
 To improve monetization, Jared helped design and launch new ad units across Slide’s products, including one of the first flash in flash semi-transparent overlay-to-video units and the ad infrastructure to support it.
 As Facebook became an increasingly important part of Slide’s reach and business, Jared focused on managing that relationship and figuring out how to grow on the platform.